July 10, 2023

 Case Study 2: Inclusive Educational Facility

-In this case study, an architectural firm was responsible for designing an inclusive educational facility accommodating students of all abilities.
-To showcase the accessibility features of the design, the firm utilized 3D rendering to create detailed visualizations.
+In this case study, an architectural firm was tasked with designing an inclusive educational facility accommodating students of all abilities.
+To showcase the accessibility features of the design, the firm used 3D rendering to create detailed visualizations.
 The renderings included representations of accessible entrances, barrier-free paths, and inclusive learning environments equipped with adjustable furniture and assistive technologies.
 The 3D renderings allowed the school administration, teachers, and parents to comprehend the proposed design fully, fostering meaningful discussions and collaboration.
-By visualizing the accessibility solutions, the firm was able to address concerns and incorporate valuable input from stakeholders, ensuring that the facility met the diverse needs of the students.
-The use of 3D rendering played a crucial role in promoting inclusivity, facilitating decision-making, and achieving a successful implementation of accessible design principles.
+By visualizing the accessibility solutions, the firm could address concerns and incorporate valuable input from stakeholders, ensuring that the facility met the diverse needs of the students.
+Using 3D rendering played a crucial role in promoting inclusivity, facilitating decision-making, and achieving a successful implementation of accessible design principles.

 Case Study 3: Accessible Healthcare Facility